Heliostat.

 Install the Heliostat GitHub App on the repos you want tracked.

-Heliostat is a GitHub App with three narrow permissions: repository metadata, repository webhooks, and your email address.
-No code access, no issues, no PRs.
+Heliostat is a GitHub App with three narrow permissions: repository metadata (read-only), repository contents (read-only — required by GitHub for push events to be delivered), and your email address.
+No issue, PR, or deployment access; we only read what the push event sends us — never the file contents.
 Install it on only the repos you want to hand to Heliostat — organizations and individual accounts both work.
 Push events flow to a single app-wide webhook; Heliostat matches commits to your scopes automatically.
 Uninstall any time from your GitHub account settings.

 Pitch.